ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

  - "Afmeld" is "unsubscribe" for spam emails
  - The name of your own country in Danish.
 "Storbritannien" never would have occured to me, and was hard to find in a dropdown list! -->

-Similar to above, I also recommend the book [:book: How to **Live** in Denmark][How to Live in Denmark Amazon] by *Kay Xander Mellish*.
-Here is a summary:

->An updated version of the popular book based on the "How to Live in Denmark" podcast, with 8 new chapters.
-In this fun, easy-to-read book, Kay draws on her own experience as a foreigner in Denmark in when it comes to learning Danish, trying to find a job in Denmark, and looking for a place to live in Copenhagen.
-She also touches on dating in Denmark, Danish drinking culture, Danish child-raising, and how you can guess a Danish person's age from their first name alone.
-This entertaining look at life as an outsider in Denmark draws on gentle humor and can be enjoyed by both foreigners and their Danish friends.

 <br><br><br><br><br>